Meet Our Counselors

 I graduated from St. Edward’s University with a Master of Arts in Marriage, Couples, and Family Counseling.
 During my time at St. Edward’s, I worked at St. Edward’s clinic and experienced counseling adolescents, teens, and young adults.
 I also gained experience in a hospital setting working with adolescents in inpatient and outpatient.
 In this setting, I lead and co-lead groups, individual sessions, and family sessions.

 I work with clients predominantly from a narrative therapy perspective to help clients gain insight into themselves and their lives, what has impacted their story, and feelings regarding it, and to strive to empower the client over their life and its various challenges.
-I also incorporate a systems perspective and trauma-informed care and lens into my practice.
+I also incorporate a systems perspective, trauma-informed care and lens into my practice and I am also EMDR trained.
 In the therapeutic space, I will foster an atmosphere that is safe, non-judgmental, warm, and supportive.

 My areas of interest and specialization include trauma, anxiety, depression, adjustment disorders, grief and loss, and identity exploration.
 I work with individuals, couples, kiddos, and families.
 I have a lot of experience with adolescents, teens, and young adults.